-Trump Tells Troops In Iraq He Gave Them A Ten Percent Pay Raise – He Did Not
+Trump Tells Troops In Iraq He Gave Them A 10 Percent Pay Raise – He Did Not

-Donald Trump told troops in Iraq that he had given them a ten percent pay raise, a statement that is not factually true, according to NBC News.
-He also told them that he gave them their first pay increase in ten years, when in fact they’ve gotten pay increases each year for the past several decades.
+Donald Trump told troops in Iraq that he had given them a 10 percent pay raise, a statement that is not factually true, according to NBC News.
+He also told them that he gave them their first pay increase in 10 years, when in fact they’ve gotten pay increases each year for the past several decades.

-Over the Christmas holiday, Trump and First Lady Melania made a surprise visit to U.S. troops in Iraq, his first visit to American troops in an active combat zone in his presidency.
+Over the Christmas holiday, Trump and first lady Melania made a surprise visit to U.S. troops in Iraq, his first visit to American troops in an active combat zone in his presidency.
 The visit was well-received by the troops, who shook hands with the president, posed for pictures with him, and even received signed “Make America Great Again” hats (which may have been a violation of military rules, according to this Inquisitr report).

-One particular statement that got Trump plenty of cheers from the troops was his remark that he had secured a ten percent pay raise for them.
+One particular statement that got Trump plenty of cheers from the troops was his remark that he had secured a 10 percent pay raise for them.

 “You just got one of the biggest pay raises you’ve ever received… We got you a big one.
 I got you a big one.”